 Meetings will be held on the <insert frequency date and day> for a maximum of <one hour>.
 Meeting time will be from <insert start and finish time of the meeting >.

-The Data Quality Group will form a standing agenda item within the Allied Health Working Group agenda (e.g. alongside VRM, CDS etc).
+The Data Quality Group will form a standing agenda item within the Allied Health Working Group agenda (e.g. alongside VRM and CDS.

 Agenda items will be called for by the Chair 7-10 working days prior to the scheduled meeting.